-Although it remains lesser-known than Gyeongbokgung and Changdeokgung, Deoksugung is still important.
+Although it remains lesser known than Gyeongbokgung and Changdeokgung, Deoksugung is still important.
 It was the final home of Gojong, the last Joseon king and first emperor of Korea.
-His death took place at the palace, giving it a great significance in Korean history.
+His death took place at the palace, giving it great significance in Korean history.

 Don’t miss Deoksugung’s daily changing of the guard ceremony.
 It takes place at 11:00, 14:00, and 15:30 daily except Mondays.